 Here are some facts about the numbers of people affected by this serious disease:

 Despite surgery, in about 20% to 30% of patients, cancer will return.
-And of those diagnosed with RCC, about 11% already have advanced (metastatic) disease at diagnosis.
+And of those diagnosed with RCC, approximately 20% already have advanced (metastatic) disease at diagnosis.
 So when you are diagnosed with RCC, you may need other treatment, not just surgery to remove the tumor.
 TORISEL is approved to treat the portion of patients whose cancer is advanced.